Ph.D. Degrees in Basic Sciences

 Are graduate students in the DBS guaranteed funding?

 Yes, funding is guaranteed provided students exhibit satisfactory progress toward the Ph.D. degree.
-All students studying for a Ph.D. in the 10 basic science programs receive a nationally competitive stipend of $37,000 per year throughout the course of their Ph.D. studies in addition to full support of tuition and fees.
+All students studying for a Ph.D. in the 10 basic science programs receive a nationally competitive stipend of $37,000 per year throughout the course of their Ph.D. studies in addition to full support of tuition fees and health insurance.

-This support during the first year of graduate school is provided by the graduate school and allows students to choose freely among the graduate programs and their participating faculty mentors.
+During rotations, support is provided by the graduate school and allows students to choose freely among the graduate programs and their participating faculty mentors.
 In subsequent years, students receive financial support from research grants awarded to their dissertation mentors, from one of the institutional National Institutes of Health (NIH) training grants associated with various areas of research training, or from individual predoctoral fellowships obtained through an external competition such as NSF or HHMI.
 Many of our students have been awarded the NSF-GRFP fellowship, Gilliam Fellowship, and the Ford Fellowship.

 How much is your stipend?

-Graduate students at UT Southwestern receive nationally competitive research assistantships/stipends; our current stipend is $37,000 per year plus funds to cover tuition and student service fees.
+Our current stipend is $37,000 per year plus funds to cover tuition and, student service fees, and health insurance.

 Do you waive tuition?